MouseLand/suite2p/tutorial/tutorial.md

 1. Pan  = Left-Click  + drag
 2. Zoom = (Scroll wheel) OR (Right-Click + drag)
 3. Full view = Double left-click OR escape key
-4. Swap cell = Right-click on the cell
+4. Swap ROI label = Right-click on the ROI to changes its label (ie, cell to non-cell).
 5. Select multiple cells = (Ctrl + left-click) OR (SHIFT + left-click) AND/OR ("Draw selection" button)

 You will see ROIs classified as CELLS on the left, and ROIs classified as NOT CELLS on the right, classified using suite2p's default classifier.
 You can click on different cells with left-click to see their activity over time